 When fish can be seen rising at the surface, a dry fly offers the added thrill of watching a fish take the fly.
 Even if you don’t consider yourself an avid fisherman, Grayling are also fun for those just learning to fly fish.
 When hungry, Grayling are not particularly fussy and will take a variety of flies.
 When not feeding on the surface, Grayling stay close to the bottom and upstream nymphing with waders is the way to go.
 Again, your choice of fly isn’t as important as the presentation- Grayling can be very discerning.
 With some finesse to control depth and drag, a weighted nymph dead drifting through Grayling Rapids can be extremely effective and incredibly entertaining.

 Fishing at Arctic Haven can be a weeklong focus for avid anglers or simply a fun day trip to compliment to your other excursions out on the tundra.
 Boat access, hiking or even helicopter based fishing; You pick your adventure!
 Finally, as a last note when you do catch a Grayling, they are rather delicate so take extra caution when handling and removing your hook!

 Heli-fishing is the best way to explore multiple fishing areas while staying with us!
-Available on all August & September departures at Arctic Haven, heli-fishing must be reserved prior to arrival (due to popularity!).
+Available on all August & September adventures at Arctic Haven.